-- FOR EACH NOMINEE four as Class I directors and one as Class II director specified under Proposal One. - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two. - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Three.
+- FOR EACH NOMINEE as Class II directors as specified under Proposal One. - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two. - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Three.